gsi-upm/Episteme/README.markdown

 ###7.
 HTML client files

 #### 7.1 Deployment
-Copy the content of 'web' directory in Episteme into 'tomcat home'/webapps/ROOT
+Copy the content of 'web' directory in Episteme into 'tomcat home'/webapps/ROOT in case you want to publish the web aplication in the root path.
+Otherwise, copy to tomcat webapps/episteme directory.

 The content to copy looks like
 ```